georgian-io/genai-bootcamp/README.md

 pytest .
 ```

-4. Paste private environment file (this should not be committed!)
+4. Paste private environment files (this should not be committed!)
-Paste the `.env` file and `google-api.json` file provided separately into root directory of this repository.
+Paste the `.env` file and `google-api.json` file provided to you into root directory of this repository.
-note: DO NOT COMMIT THIS FILE OR SHARE IT ANYWHERE!
+Note: DO NOT COMMIT THIS FILE OR SHARE IT ANYWHERE!

 # Repo Info
 ## Poetry